 How to Become a Data Engineer if You Have an Engineering or Data Background

 With experience in engineering or as a data analyst, you will likely need less structure.
 Start with a Google search to find out how others in your situation went about transitioning to a data engineering role.
 There are lots of stories out there on blogs and forums.

 MOOCs like Khan Academy and more let you learn at your own pace, free.
 Coursera has several data engineering courses offered by both vendors and universities.
 Many of these courses have 4-5 out of 5 stars, with 10s of thousands of ratings.
 You can learn everything from coding Python to data engineering with Google Cloud and beyond.
 Fair warning: you may end up down a rabbit hole while searching for the right course!

 At StreamSets, our mission is to make data engineers wildly successful.
-Check out our data engineering platform or pop into a session of StreamSets Live: Demos with Dash.
+Check out our Data Collector Platform or pop into a session of StreamSets Live: Demos with Dash.
 See how easy it can be (hint: no coding involved) to build pipelines and ingest data from multiple sources to any cloud platform.
 If you’re a StreamSets customer, think about StreamSets Certification.